Lewis’s F1 build, Cambridge, England

 The rollers were a little novel, but worked well, 32mm plastic pipe mounted on top of a length of broom handle

-My daughters birthday intervened.
-She was wanting a tropical fish and liked the idea of me building her a custom cabinet to stand the newly aquired aquarium on.
-Several hours over a few weekends saw the cabinet finished with the tank of fish mounted on top.
+My daughter’s birthday intervened.
+She was wanting some tropical fish and liked the idea of me building her a custom cabinet to stand the newly acquired aquarium on.
+Several hours over a few weekends saw the cabinet finished with the fish tank mounted on top.

 2nd April – ripping the cedar